ballerina-platform/ballerina-lang/stdlib/oauth2/src/main/ballerina/oauth2/Module.md

 ## Module Overview

-This module provides an OAuth2 authentication provider, which can be used to authenticate using the credentials against an introspection endpoint.
+This module provides an OAuth2 authentication provider, which can be used to authenticate the provided credentials against an introspection endpoint.

 The `oauth2:OAuth2Provider` is another implementation of the `auth:AuthProvider` interface.
-This calls to an introspection endpoint and validate the token, and performs authentication and authorization.
+This calls an introspection endpoint, validate the token, and performs authentication and authorization.

-#### Sample for securing service with OAuth2
+#### Sample for securing a service with OAuth2

 ```ballerina
 import ballerina/oauth2;